yiisoft/yii2/extensions/codeception/README.md

 }
 ```

-The `$appConfig` property could be an array or valid alias, pointing to file that returns config array.
+The `$appConfig` property could be an array or a valid alias, pointing to the file that returns a config array.
 You can specify
-application class in the config, for example for testing console commands/features you can create `_console.php` config under
+application class in the config, for example for testing console commands or features you can create `_console.php` config under
-`tests/unit` folder like this:
+`tests/unit` directory like this:

 ```php
 return yii\helpers\ArrayHelper::merge(